-This course aims to help students develop knowledge and skill with the full range of social work skills used in health care social work.
+This course aims to help students develop knowledge and skills with the full range of social work skills used in health care social work.
 A model of practice is introduced that suggests that social workers need to be simultaneously attuned to the psychosocial problems confronting people with major health problems at the same time as they recognize and work to alleviate the structural or systemic roots of many health problems.
-The model introduced here builds on generalist practice as introduced in the first year of study and approaches to advanced intervention.
-In introducing this approach, major attention is paid to the special needs of people with health problems, the nature of the health care organizations that render care, and social work's role as one of the health professions.
+The model introduced here builds on generalist practice presented in the first year of study and approaches to advanced intervention.
+In submitting this approach, significant attention is paid to the unique needs of people with health problems, the nature of the healthcare organizations that render care, and social work's role as one of the health professions.

-Given the ongoing change in health care financing, organization, and delivery, especially the advent of managed care, attention will be paid to the opportunities, as well as the threats posed by emerging developments, and the adaptation of skills needed to respond to this changing environment.
+Given the ongoing change in healthcare financing, organization, and delivery, especially the advent of managed care, attention will be paid to the opportunities and threats posed by emerging developments and the adaptation of skills needed to respond to this changing environment.

-Focus is on 1) working with people who are experiencing extensive, often long term health problems; 2) working with people of different ethnic and minority groups, people with diverse sexual orientations, and especially vulnerable people, including poor people, older adults, and people with disabilities; 3) work carried out in the fast-paced context of crisis and time constraints; 4) the tools needed to function in complex health care systems, and 5) consideration of the principles and skills of interdisciplinary practice.
-There will also be some attention to the health care practitioner's role in effecting institutional change.
+Focus is on 1) working with people who are experiencing extensive, often long-term health problems; 2) working with people of different ethnic and minority groups, people with diverse sexual orientations, and especially vulnerable people, including poor people, older adults, and people with disabilities; 3) work carried out in the fast-paced context of crisis and time constraints; 4) the tools needed to function in complex health care systems, and 5) consideration of the principles and skills of interdisciplinary practice.
+There will also be some attention to the healthcare practitioner's role in effecting institutional change.